JorjaFox/library/_source/_recaps/csi/double-cross.md

 ## Quotes

-**Sidle** Did you memorize that information in anticipation of the question, in order to impress me?
+**Sidle:** Did you memorize that information in anticipation of the question, in order to impress me?

 <hr width=50%>

-**Sidle** I'm not an atheist, but I am _not_ sold on the idea of a higher power.
+**Sidle:** I'm not an atheist, but I am _not_ sold on the idea of a higher power.

 <hr width=50%>

-**Sidle** Sometimes ...
+**Sidle:** Sometimes ...
 I think we made up God just to have someone to blame for our mistakes. _(Grissom turns and leaves the morgue, and Sara calls after him.)_ It's just a theory.